-A tool that helps signing, zip aligning and verifying multiple Android application packages (APKs) with either debug or provided release certificates (or multiple).
-It supports v1, v2 and v3 Android signing scheme.
+A tool that helps to sign, zip aligning and verifying multiple Android application packages (APKs) with either debug or provided release certificates (or multiple).
+It supports v1, v2, v3 Android signing scheme and v4 Android signing scheme.
 Easy and convenient debug signing with embedded debug keystore.
 Automatically verifies signature and zipalign after every signing.

-This should run on any Windows, Mac or Linux machine where Java8+ is installed.
+This should run on any Windows, Mac or Linux machine where JDK8 is installed.

 Provide your own out directory for signed apks

 java -jar uber-apk-signer.jar -a /path/to/apks --out /path/to/apks/out

 Sign with your own release keystore

 java -jar uber-apk-signer.jar -a /path/to/apks --ks /path/release.jks --ksAlias my_alias

 Provide your own location of your debug keystore

 Sign with your multiple release keystores (see below on how to create a lineage file)

 java -jar uber-apk-signer.jar -a /path/to/apks --lineage /path/sig.lineage --ks 1=/path/release.jks 2=/path/release2.jks --ksAlias 1=my_alias1 2=my_alias2